wso2/kubernetes-ei/scalable-mb/test/README.md

-# Kubernetes Test Resources for deployment of Integrator profile of WSO2 Enterprise Integrator
+# Kubernetes Test Resources for deployment of Message Broker profile of WSO2 Enterprise Integrator

-Kubernetes Test Resources for WSO2 Enterprise Integrator contains artifacts, which can be used to test the core<br>
+Kubernetes Test Resources for WSO2 Enterprise Integrator Message Broker contains artifacts, which can be used to test the core
-Kubernetes resources provided for a clustered deployment of WSO2 Enterprise Integrator's Integrator profile.
+Kubernetes resources provided for a clustered deployment of WSO2 Enterprise Integrator's Message Broker profile.

 ## Prerequisites